Rudrayya9927/HackthonProject/README.md

-This workspace contains a local anomaly detection demo using Z-score method on CSV data.
+This workspace contains a local anomaly detection demo using Z-score method on CSV data with visualization.

 Files:
-- `smoke_anomalydetector.py`: Loads CSV data and detects anomalies using rolling Z-score.
+- `smoke_anomalydetector.py`: Loads CSV data, detects anomalies, and plots the results.
 - `sample_data_5_3000.csv`: Sample time series data.

 How to run: